About Chester Elton - Author, Executive Coach, Keynote Speaker on Developing an All In Culture and Engaging your People:

-One of today’s most influential voices in workplace trends, Chester Elton has spent two decades helping clients engage their employees to execute on strategy, vision, and values.
-In his provocative, inspiring and always entertaining talks, #1 bestselling leadership author Chester Elton provides real solutions to leaders looking to manage change, drive innovation, and lead a multi-generational workforce.
-Elton’s work is supported by research with more than 850,000 working adults, revealing the proven secrets behind high-performance cultures and teams.
+Chester Elton delivers results when he asks "how do today’s best leaders accelerate business results?"
+By engaging their employees to execute on strategy, vision, and values.
+Chester has spent two decades helping clients engage their employees in organizational strategy, vision and values.
+In his inspiring and always entertaining talks, Elton provides real solutions for leaders looking to build culture, manage change and drive innovation.
+His work is supported by research with more than a million working adults across the globe, revealing the proven secrets behind high performance cultures and teams.

 What Chester Elton Talks About:

 LEADING WITH GRATITUDE INCREASES EMPLOYEE ENGAGEMENT – HELP ATTRACT AND KEEP GREAT TALENT

 For leaders working to retain great talent & engage their people, the solution might be right under our noses.
 New York Times best-selling author Chester Elton is back with a major new book (from HarperCollins) on the topics of leadership and gratitude – including exclusive interviews with CEOs such as Alan Mulally of Ford, Ken Chenault of American Express, and Hubert Joly of Best Buy.

 In this fantastic new keynote, Chester introduces groups to this new research that shows how gratitude, done right, can boost employee engagement and reduce turnover – he also shows how few leaders effectively utilize this simple tool.